kamidev/survey_api/README.md

 [`localhost:4000/api/answers`](http://localhost:4000/api/answers)

-For production use, the project is configured to build a release with Distillery.
-The current strategy is to build a release on the production server and run on localhost:4001.
+For production use, the project is configured to build releases with Distillery.

+The current strategy is to first install Erlang on the production server, copy the ERTS Erlang runtime files to a development server and build the release there.
+The resulting binaries then work in production.
+This process will be documented in greater detail.

 Please [check the official deployment guides](http://www.phoenixframework.org/docs/deployment).